tawi1/DotsTrafficCity/docs/source/trafficLightHandler.rst

-.. _trafficNode:
+.. _trafficLightHandler:

-Traffic Node
+Traffic Light Handler
 =====

-Traffic Node Settings
+Traffic Light Handler
 ----------------

-``Traffic node is a node for creating pedestrian routes``
+`Traffic Light Handler` is an entity for handling the state of a traffic light.

 	.. image:: images/road/TrafficNode.png